When it comes to vaping and vaporizer safety…

 Doesn't hold much ground when the maximum temperature reached is well below the critical melting point/boiling point of the material anyway.

 Besides a lot of ceramic heating elements are made of Alumina (Aluminum oxide).
 Although having a much higher boiling point, Alumina has the same potential to leech off unwanted substances as regular Aluminum…when of a low enough quality.

 The bottom line: ceramic isn’t necessarily safer than aluminum.

-Also, be very careful of manufacturers and sellers who advertise the heating element of their vaporizer as ceramic when there’s only a very small ceramic part in the element!
+Also, be very cautious of manufacturers and sellers who advertise the heating element of their vaporizer as ceramic when there’s only a very small ceramic part in the element!

 Again, I can’t emphasize this enough:

 To avoid issues like this, only buy from reputable brands and their authorized dealers.
 In our list of highly-rated dry herb vaporizers, you can find vaporizers that we ourselves would feel comfortable using on a daily basis.

-Pure ceramic is safe as a heating element, but not necessarily safer than other types.
+Pure ceramic is safe as a heating element, but not necessarily safer than other material types.

 Glass heating elements are rare and usually are aluminum or ceramic heating elements covered in a glass shell.

 Glass is actually the most inert material that can be used in vaporizers (glass is so inert that in any study where they compare different sorts of cookware, for example, glass is always the material which gets compared with the potentially hazardous material) …